terencechain/consensus-specs/specs/_features/epbs/builder.md

 ### Constructing the execution payload envelope

-When a valid `SignedBeaconBlock`  has been published containing a signed commitment by the builder, the builder is later expected to broadcast the corresponding `SignedExecutionPayloadEnvelope`  that fulfils this commitment.
+When the proposer publishes a valid `SignedBeaconBlock` containing a signed commitment by the builder, the builder is later expected to broadcast the corresponding `SignedExecutionPayloadEnvelope`  that fulfills this commitment.
 See below for a special case of an *honestly withheld payload*.

 To construct the `execution_payload_envelope` the builder must perform the following steps, we alias `header` to be the committed `ExecutionPayloadHeader` in the beacon block.

 1. Set the `payload` field to be the `ExecutionPayload` constructed when creating the corresponding bid.
 This payload **MUST** have the same block hash as `header.block_hash`.
 2. Set the `builder_index` field to be the validator index of the builder performing these steps.
 This field **MUST** be `header.builder_index`.
 3. Set `beacon_block_root` to be the `hash_tree_root` of the corresponding beacon block.
 4. Set `blob_kzg_commitments` to be the `commitments` field of the blobs bundle constructed when constructing the bid.
 This field **MUST** have a `hash_tree_root` equal to `header.blob_kzg_commitments_root`.
 5. Set `inclusion_list_proposer_index` to be the `inclusion_list_summary.proposer_index` from the inclusion list used when creating the bid.
 6. Set `inclusion_list_slot` to be the `inclusion_list_summary.slot` from the inclusion list used when creating the bid.
 7. Set the `inclusion_list_signature` to be `signed_inclusion_list_summary.signature` from the inclusion list used when creating the bid.
 8. Set `payload_witheld` to `False`.

-After setting these parameters, the builder should run run `process_execution_payload(state, signed_envelope, verify=False)` and this function should not trigger an exception
+After setting these parameters, the builder should run `process_execution_payload(state, signed_envelope, verify=False)` and this function should not trigger an exception.

 9. Set `state_root` to `hash_tree_root(state)`.
 After preparing the `envelope` the builder should sign the envelope using: